 Culinary classes, as well as guided and audio tours, are also available for those who want to know how to use the spices and herbs in food.

 Fort Cornwallis is a historical museum in Penang that happens to be a tourist favorite.
-Dating back to the 18th century, the British East India Company built the fort under the supervision of Penang's founder, Captain Francis Light.
+Dating back to the 18th century, the British East India Company built the fort under Penang's founder's supervision, Captain Francis Light.

 You can still visit it today to explore the structure and see the Francis Light statue, as well as a couple of original cannons.